tighten/ziggy/README.md

 [![Latest Version on NPM](https://img.shields.io/npm/v/ziggy-js.svg?style=flat)](https://npmjs.com/package/ziggy-js) [![Downloads on NPM](https://img.shields.io/npm/dt/ziggy-js.svg?style=flat)](https://npmjs.com/package/ziggy-js)

-Ziggy provides a Javascript `route()` helper function that works like Laravel's, making it easy to use your Laravel named routes in Javascript.
+Ziggy provides a JavaScript `route()` helper function that works like Laravel's, making it easy to use your Laravel named routes in JavaScript.

 Ziggy supports all versions of Laravel from `5.4` onward, and all modern browsers.